NZRS/wavetrace/README.md

 The above files will be processed when create_ouput_from_dir.py is run.
 The default system receive is modelled by default at -110 dBm receive.
 Other receives can be passed in as a parameter.
 Note this is at the chip, so includes receive antenna gain.

-You may need to change received values to get somethign that feels right.
+You may need to change received values to get something that feels right.

 ### Usage ###
 `python wavetrace/create_output_from_dir.py`